- Attending as well as recording and minutes of the shareholders and board meetings and notification

 What are the penalties if you don’t comply with corporate obligations?

 If you don’t comply with corporate obligations, you might have to face financial penalties.
-In certain extreme cases, your company could get struck off, and you (as a director) or your directors could be faced with prosecution.
+In extreme cases, your company could get struck off.
+You (as a director) or your directors could also face prosecution.
 Any breach of the Singapore Companies Act, Chapter 50 can result in the penalties mentioned above.
 Therefore, it is in your best interest to make sure that these matters are being looked after in a timely manner.